Lampasas County DWI Court Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a BAC of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.
+- What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or other substances.

-• Common Defenses: Common defenses in DUI cases include challenging the validity of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.
+- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, questioning the legality of the traffic stop, and arguing that you were not intoxicated at the time of driving.

-• Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
-A typical DUI trial in Lampasas might last from one to three days.
+- Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case.
+A simple DUI trial might last one to two days, while a more complex case could take several days or even weeks.

 First Offense